Call Us

 Reach Us

-Admissions open for the academic year 2024-2025 IB Continuum School
+Admissions open for the academic year 2025-2026 IB Continuum School

-Child Protection Policy
+Child Safeguarding Policy

-Child Protection Policy
+Child Safeguarding Policy

-École Mondiale World School is committed to protect the health, safety and welfare of students who are members of our school community.
+École Mondiale World School is committed to protecting the health, safety and welfare of students who are members of our school community.
 Child abuse and neglect are violations of a child’s human rights and are obstacles to a child’s education as well as to their physical, emotional, and social development.
-We are committed to ensuring that all members of our community are aware of and held accountable to high standards of care, respect, integrity and trust and that they all understand their obligation to protect the welfare of children and report any suspicion or knowledge of child endangerment.
+We are committed to ensuring that all members of our community are aware of and held accountable to high standards of care, respect, integrity and trust, and that they all understand their obligation to protect the welfare of children and report any suspicion or knowledge of child endangerment.

-Parties shall take all appropriate legislative, administrative, social and educational measures to protect the child from all forms of physical or mental violence, injury or abuse, neglect or negligent treatment, maltreatment or exploitation, including sexual abuse, while in the care of parent(s), legal guardian(s) or any other person who has the care of the child.
+UNCRC Article 19: States Parties shall take all appropriate legislative, administrative, social and educational measures to protect the child from all forms of physical or mental violence, injury or abuse, neglect or negligent treatment, maltreatment or exploitation, including sexual abuse, while in the care of parent(s), legal guardian(s) or any other person who has the care of the child.

-(a) The inducement or coercion of a child to engage in any unlawful sexual activity;
+a) The inducement or coercion of a child to engage in any unlawful sexual activity;

-(b) The exploitative use of children in prostitution or other unlawful sexual practices;
+b) The exploitative use of children in prostitution or other unlawful sexual practices;

-(c) The exploitative use of children in pornographic performances and materials.
+c) The exploitative use of children in pornographic performances and materials.